rashigaikwad022010-collab/pharma-simulator/README.md

-# Pharmacology Simulator
+# 🧬 InSilicoRx: An Integrated Drug Discovery & Docking Simulator

 This is a college-level pharmacology simulation project.
+This project is a review and research-based computational drug discovery simulator integrating virtual screening, network pharmacology, molecular docking, and ADME/toxicity prediction.

 ## Features
 - Drug interaction checker